Walrus Glossary

 point of availability (PoA)point in time when a CoA is submitted to Sui and the corresponding blob is guaranteed to be available until its expiration

-publisherservice interacting with Sui and the SNs to store blobs on Walrus; offers a simple HTTP POST endpoint to end users
+publisherservice interacting with Sui and the storage nodes to store blobs on Walrus; offers a simple HTTP POST endpoint to users

 reconstruction (of a blob)decoding of the primary slivers to obtain the blob; includes re-encoding the blob and checking the Merkle proofs

-recoveryprocess of an SN recovering one or multiple blobs, slivers, or full shards by obtaining recovery symbols from other SNs
+recoveryprocess of an storage node recovering one or multiple blobs, slivers, or full shards by obtaining recovery symbols from other storage nodes

 RedStuffour erasure-encoding approach, which uses two different encodings (primary and secondary) to enable shard recovery; details are available in the whitepaper

-shard(disjoint) subset of erasure-encoded data of all blobs; at every point in time, a shard is assigned to and stored on a single SN
+shard(disjoint) subset of erasure-encoded data of all blobs; at every point in time, a shard is assigned to and stored on a single storage node

 slivererasure-encoded data of one shard corresponding to a single blob for one of the two encodings; this contains several erasure-encoded symbols of that blob but not the blob metadata